-Man pulls car crash victim to safety - just as car catches fire
+Man pulls crash victim to safety - just as car catches fire

 "If you're gonna say anyone's heroes, they're also heroes - because they pulled over and stopped."

-As a result of the crash, Great South Rd between St George St and Tui Rd has been closed as authorities work at the scene.
+As a result of the crash, Great South Rd between St George St and Tui Rd was closed for some time as authorities worked at the scene.

-Auckland Transport is telling motorists in the area are being told to allow for extra time or to find an alternative route.
+Auckland Transport said just before 7am that the road was now clear and had been reopened.
+Motorists are, however, being told to allow for extra travel time heading west.

+Traffic signals in the area are damaged and a police pointsman is directing traffic as a result.

 Meanwhile, emergency services in West Auckland were called to another car fire at a property on Canal Rd in Avondale.